 Russia-backed Syrian safe zones plan goes into effect

-Col. Gen. Sergei Rudskoi of the Russian General Staff, speaks to the media in the Defense Ministry in Moscow, Russia, Friday, May 5, 2017.
+Gen. Sergei Rudskoi of the Russian General Staff, speaks to the media in the Defense Ministry in Moscow, Russia, Friday, May 5, 2017.
+Russia's military says the agreement setting up four de-escalation zones in Syria will... .

 Comments